Godwin-Ani/Godwin-Ani/README.md

 ### Hi, I’m Godwin, it's nice to meet you.

-- ❤ I love biology and Computers, and lose track of time when reading or coding.
+- ❤ I love biology and Computers, and lose track of time when I'm reading or coding.

 -  🌱 I'm always eager to grow and learn new things.